Frontrider/windowutil/README.md

 Also has a simple input handler, using callback functions.

-Example implementation is in the test folder.
+Example implementation is in the test folder, use the "run" folder as the working directory